Student Involvement Opportunities

 There are many ways for students to get involved at the U of A beyond the classroom.
 From personal development to volunteering, opportunities exist to enhance the university experience.
 Here are just a few of the options on campus:

-Through interactive sessions from September to March, participants will develop their understanding of leadership through exploring topics such as citizenship, collaboration, self-awareness, and commitment.
+Through interactive sessions from September to March, participants develop their understanding of leadership through exploring topics such as citizenship, collaboration, self-awareness, and commitment.

 The purpose of the Green and Gold Grant is to help U of A students become leaders in their profession following graduation.